Rohdea Japonica Care: Growing Japanese Sacred Lily

 Fertilizer

-You may fertilize your young plant early in the growing season with a 10-10-10 NPK slow release fertiilzer.
-Once established, it can do well without fertilizer, and an annual top-dressing is enough.
-Container grown plants should be treated in the same manner.
+You may fertilize your young plant early in the growing season with a balanced slow-release fertilizer.
+Once established, it can do well without fertilizer, and an annual top dressing is enough.
+Treat container-grown plants in the same manner.

-This plant can be both grown in the ground or in a container.
-When getting it from a nursery, you will probably find it in a small plant and it will need to be transplanted into well-drained soil.
+Plant in the ground or in a container.
+Transplant small plants from the nursery into well-drained soil.
 You can simply plant it and let it be a ground cover plant.

 If you’re growing it in a pot, you should repot it after it has doubled in size.
 This may occur once per year.
 Repot it in a container of one size larger than the previous one.
 It’s at this time you can divide the plant into other pots or areas of your garden.

 You can propagate the plant by division or by seeds that come from red berries.
-Seeds are best sown in a greenhouse as soon as they are ripe.
+Sow seed in a greenhouse as soon as they are ripe.
 When they are sufficiently large in size, you need to prick the seedlings out of the red berries into individual pots and grow them in the greenhouse for the first winter.
 You can then plant them in their permanent positions later in spring or in early summer.

 When dividing the plant, loose it from the soil and locate growth points on the rhizomatic roots.
 You can usually pull a growth apart to divide the plant into parts, each of which will become new plants.
 If you have excess pieces of rhizome with one set of leaves attached, you can cut off the excess rhizome and pot it up in well-drained soil to grow new plants.

-There are no serious growing problems with slow-growing Rohdea japonica.
-You just have to make sure they are grown in rich and moist soil and under partially shaded conditions.
+There are no serious growing problems with slow-growing Grow in rich and moist soil and under partially shaded conditions, and there should not be any issues.

 Growing Problems